Absolutely. If you follow through consistently, experiment, and don’t give up you are guaranteed weight loss.

-Have you ever said that?
-I know I have.
-And it often comes when faced with a decision that involves a significant investment of money, time or energy.
+We often want a guarantee when faced with a decision that involves a significant investment of money, time or energy.
 Or sometimes a combination of all three, at which point we really desire surety that we’re making the right decision.
-Like when someone tells me she wants a weight loss guarantee.

 What we actually want is to avoid making a mistake because avoiding the pain of making a mistake is more important to us than the success that may come from a new direction.
 So, we decide to stay where we are, not take a risk…to stay safe.

-Usually, just more of the same.
-But the same often has its own pain.
+But that gets us more of the same, which has its own pain.

-As I thought about it, I noticed the similarity to people who consider hiring me as their coach and want a weight loss guarantee.
-But I cannot give them that guarantee.
-I can show them how to change their mindset to stop self-sabotage.
-I can help them to discover ways to reach their ideal weight.
+Sometimes women who consider hiring me to be their coach say they want a guarantee that they will get results.
+But they are looking for a guarantee from the wrong person.
+I can show them how to stop self-sabotage.
+I can use neuroscience and nutrition, give them tools and strategies, to reach their ideal weight.
 I can help with many things.

-Sometimes the question is really, “Do I trust myself to follow through?”
-Other times it’s, “Is this really the right direction for me?”
-No matter the question, we never have a guarantee that we won’t fail.
-But when we make a decision out of fear of failure, we guarantee that we’ll just keep getting what we currently have.
-And that can sometimes mean things are getting worse.
+When we make decisions out of fear of failure, we guarantee that we’ll just keep getting what we currently have.
+And that might mean things are getting worse.

 Sometimes we’ve made decisions in the past that didn’t pan out.
-I recall several of those myself!
-My goal is to learn from them, using those experiences to make better decisions in the future.
-But I will not label those failures and allow them to paralyze me.
+I sure have.
+But I learn from them, using those experiences to make better decisions in the future.
+I do not label those as “failures” or allow them to paralyze me.

 Are you waiting for a guarantee to lose weight?
 Stop.
 Instead, explore the risk of moving forward.
 And then explore the risk of not moving forward.
 Ask what you need in order to trust yourself and decide to make a decision that moves you more in the direction of what you really want.